Special offers

 § 14 Final Provisions

-(1) The law of the Federal Republic of Germany applies, excluding the UN Sales Law (CISG); Art.
+(1) The law of the Federal Republic of Germany applies, excluding the UN Sales Convention (CISG); Art.
 12 CISG remains unaffected.
 Mandatory provisions for the protection of consumers that apply in the state in which the consumer has their habitual residence remain unaffected.

-(2) The place of performance is, in contracts with merchants, legal entities under public law or public law special assets, the registered office of the shop operator.
+(2) The place of performance is, in contracts with merchants, legal entities under public law, or public law special assets, the registered office of the shop operator.

-(3) The exclusive place of jurisdiction for all disputes in connection with individual contracts concluded under these terms and conditions with merchants, legal entities under public law or public law special assets is the registered office of the shop operator.
+(3) The exclusive place of jurisdiction for all disputes in connection with the individual contracts concluded under these terms and conditions with merchants, legal entities under public law, or public law special assets is the registered office of the shop operator.
 For claims by the shop operator against the customer, any other statutory place of jurisdiction also applies.
-These jurisdiction agreements are exclusively determined by the law of the Federal Republic of Germany.
+These jurisdiction agreements are exclusively governed by the law of the Federal Republic of Germany.
 Mandatory statutory provisions on exclusive places of jurisdiction remain unaffected by this regulation.

 As of: December 2016